This post may contain affiliate links, view our disclosure policy.

 4. Become a Junior Ranger

-The Junior Ranger Program is a program sponsored by the National Park Service to help spark fun, curiosity, and learning among kids in regard to protecting National Parks.
+The Junior Ranger Program is sponsored by the National Park Service to help spark fun, curiosity, and learning among kids in regard to protecting National Parks.

 If interested, kids complete a series of activities during their park visit, share their answers with a park ranger, and receive an official Junior Ranger patch and Junior Ranger certificate.